grinnell-cs/csc151-dh/_eboards/eboard25-3.md

 > I plan to release it at 8:00 a.m. on Tuesday of finals' week and have it due at 5:00 p.m. on Friday of finals' week.

+Will we be able to do other work then, such as really late labs and reading assignments (which we know will cost us tokens)?

+> Sure.

+When is the next grade report coming out?

+> As soon as I fix the software and enter the tokens.

 Lab
 ---